karino2/cppunzip/README.md

 - C++03 compatible(but not yet tested)
 - Small enough to be able to modify for custom usecase

+## Setup

+- setup zlib
+- put cppunzip.hpp in your proejct and include it
+- Add include and link flag for zlib (like `-lz` in Mac)

 ## Usage

 Provide File interface to UnZipper, then listFiles return FileEntry which you can read content.